National Identity Card (Spain): Vulnerabilities

 During the month of November 2017, the National Police Force disabled the digital certificates issued after April 2015 due to a study by Czech researchers at the University of Masaryk.
 They found that those DNIs were vulnerable to an attack known as ROCA, which allows the hacker to find the passwords of the user.
 The government informed that they had not detected any DNI to be affected by it, but they decided to take precautions to make sure that it wouldn't happen.
 While the cards could not be used for electronic usage, they can be used for identification purposes.
 In December 2017, they informed the public that cardholders could go to a police station to fix the security issues.

 This vulnerability not only affected the DNI certificates, but it is a generic vulnerability detected in some cryptographic cards from some manufacturers, among which were the DNI issued after the indicated date.
 According to the study, the flaw was in a code library used by Infineon, one of the most important providers of smart chips.
 The ruling implies that it cannot be verified if a digital signature was made by the owner of the DNI or that the encrypted data is exposed to third parties.

 For this reason, the validity of the signatures already made with these documents is questioned since it cannot be shown who signed them.
 Another vulnerability has also been revealed in the issuance of the signature: it does not certify when a signature was made, or the date or time of the operation.

 Foreigner Identity Card

 To get a DNI it is necessary to have Spanish citizenship.
-Foreign residents in Spain can get a card similar to the DNI but in blue, called the Tarjeta de Identidad de Extranjero (TIE).
+Foreign residents in Spain can get a card similar to the DNI but in blue, called the Tarjeta de Identidad de Extranjero (Residence Permit or Titre de Sejour).
 This card is the document that proves that the foreigner is legally in Spain.
 This card shows that the cardholder has been granted permission to stay in Spain for more than six months.
 The card is personal and non-transferable.
 On the card it also has the Número de identidad de extranjero (NIE).